A Forgotten Town

 The sun was setting fast, and we couldn't see much of the road anyway; between the deluge from above and the rogue side waves caused by passing trucks, we were piloting submarines, not cars.
 We had to get off the road soon.
 My friend told me there was nothing left in Anaconda, so we would have to spend the night somewhere else anyway.

 Our brains addled from too much driving, Laura and I reluctantly decided to stay in the least seedy hotel in Grants, NM, which is about 10 miles south of the former mining town of Anaconda.

 There isn't really much at all in Grants.
-Our hotel was along the main drag, and was one of just a couple options; there were, after all, 2 of us, our 6 kids, and a dog.
-The door to our room barely closed; even though it technically locked, the knob teetered, unscrewed and unattached, inside the hole in the door.
+Our hotel was along the main drag, and was one of just a couple of options; there were, after all, two of us, our six kids, and a dog.
+The door to our room barely closed; even though it technically locked, the knob teetered, unscrewed, and unattached, inside the hole in the door.
 But our other option was sleeping in our cars.

 The beds allowed us a good night's sleep and in the morning, we headed to Anaconda.
 I tentatively led the way in my SUV; Laura followed in her little green Honda.

 We drove north on the interstate; there has never been an exit for Anaconda, so we exited at a big truck stop a few miles north of Grants, then drove up the frontage road for a few miles.
 Laura is remembering those long-lost years, so takes the lead; good thing, because there are no road signs pointing the way to Anaconda.
 She remembers having to go under the railroad tracks, so we head in that direction.
 When we arrived at the bridge, we couldn't go any farther; the rain had formed a lake under the tracks.
 Laura said she thought we could walk the rest of the way, so we parked in the shadow of the bridge and headed out on foot.